awsdocs/application-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples-console.md

 You can adjust the API actions to limit user access\.
 For example, replacing `application-autoscaling:*` with `application-autoscaling:Describe*` means that the user has read\-only access\.

 You can also adjust the CloudWatch permissions as required to limit user access to CloudWatch features\.
-For more information, see [Permissions Required to Use the CloudWatch Console](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/iam-identity-based-access-control-cw.html#console-permissions-cw) in the *Amazon CloudWatch User Guide*\.
+For more information, see [Permissions required to use the CloudWatch console](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/iam-identity-based-access-control-cw.html#console-permissions-cw) in the *Amazon CloudWatch User Guide*\.

 Keep in mind that Application Auto Scaling requires permission to create a service\-linked role the first time that you configure scaling for a given service\.
 For example, after this role has been created for the first scaling configuration you add to a Spot Fleet, you do not need to add this permission to other users of the same AWS account who use Spot Fleet\.